yadhuhari/HKZScreenshotBot/README.md

 Now go and `/start` the bot.
 If everything went right, bot will respond with welcome message.

-## Setting up Streaming Service

-The streaming service can be a custom version of [TgFileStream](https://github.com/tulir/tgfilestream), modded to work with this setup.
-The mod basicaly is adding a type of header based authentication and changing the endpoints.
-The authentication part is optional and the endpoint used here is `/file/:chat_id/:message_id`.
-Make sure to note these changes when deploying your own instance.
-The streaming service used for [@screenshotit_bot](https://tx.me/screenshotit_bot "Screenshot Generator Bot") is not related to [TgFileStream](https://github.com/tulir/tgfilestream) and I do not plan to make it OSS.

 ## Supported commands and functions

 ### Commands